mrchrisneal/DashPad/docs/index.md

 # DashPad

+!!! example "NOTE: As of July 14th, this documentation is still a work in progress.
+Many pages are frequently updated and will continue to change until official release.
+Thank you for your patience! -Chris"

 A modular system monitoring solution designed to repurpose old tablets as dedicated system metrics displays.

 Or, if you prefer something with a bit more flair: